The Unhealthy ENFP

 Some ENFP Weaknesses

-ENFPs will naturally value their top three cognitive functions a great deal (Intuition, Feeling, and Thinking).
+ENFPs will naturally value their top three cognitive functions the most (Intuition, Feeling, and Thinking).
 They thrive when they can play with the world of extraverted intuition, and reason using introverted feeling and extraverted thinking.
-They are likely to see their inferior function, Introverted Sensation, as a bit out of reach.
-It’s natural for most types to dismiss their inferior function as impossible to master, trivial, or uninspiring.
+However, they’re likely to see their inferior function, Introverted Sensation, as a bit out of reach.
+Itโs natural for most types to dismiss their inferior function as impossible to master, trivial, or uninspiring.
 Thus, ENFPs may struggle to keep track of details, remember routines, or prioritize their physical well-being (all areas where Introverted Sensing thrives).

 The 5th through 8th cognitive functions of the ENFP are also at risk of being dismissed or unconsciously used in negative ways.
 For example, Extraverted Feeling may be a way that ENFPs criticize or confront people (or themselves) unfairly or without patience.